afedoriouk/20-React-Portfolio-Project-20/README.md

 # React Portfolio App Project-20

 This project is very important project for the developers.
-It is a showcase of the portfolio skills and languages that the developer could offer t the potential clients.
+It is a showcase of the portfolio skills and languages that the developer could offer to the potential clients.

 ## Technologies
 * React.js<br/>